Belgium Penal Transaction Law: Early versions 1930s – 1980s

-Major amendments 2011 - 2017
+Major amendments 2011 – 2017

 Amending the law was first discussed in 2008, based on an initiative by the Antwerp World Diamond Centre, a private organization representing the business interests of the diamond industry.
 The proposal was rejected by lawmakers at the time.

 The debate resurfaced in 2011, when Minister for Institutional Reforms and deputy chairman of the parliamentary diamond forum, Servais Verherstraeten, proposed "to amend the Code of Criminal Procedure with regard to the discontinuance of criminal proceedings by paying a sum of money."
 Subsequently, the transaction law was significantly reformed on 14 April 2011, with amendments to article 216bis in particular carrying procedural and material implications.
 Previously, a proposal for a penal transaction could not be brought forward by the prosecutor if criminal proceedings had already been initiated.
 Therefore, a penal transaction was only possible while proceedings were still in the preliminary investigation stage.
 Since the amendment, however, a criminal transaction can now be proposed by the public prosecutor even when the case has already been referred to a judge to order an in-depth investigation or when the court has already made itself apprised of the case at hand.

 In July 2011, article 216bis was amended to once again further extend the law's application to more financial crimes and misdemeanors, such as tax matters.
 The amendment was regarded as a way to fight back the judicial backlog, particularly in cases pertaining to financial matters, and as a means to return large sums of money to the state that would otherwise have been lost.

 In 2017, a Commission of Inquiry was assembled to investigate how the law had come about.
 It was determined that the law passed due to a political give-and-take between the PS and Liberal Party at the time, with the PS seeking to push through a lift on banking secrecy, while the liberals sought for a new criminal settlement arrangement.
-A political agreement was reached on 3 February 2011 following the mediation of the Yves Leterne (CD&V) cabinet.
-On 4 July 2017, the head of the inquiry commission, Dirk van der Maelen (SP.A), stated his belief in an interview with Belgian newspaper Knack that the diamond sector and College of Prosecutors-General are the “fathers” of the settlement law, under the political responsibility of the CD&V. He justified this point of view by arguing that the law was drafted by two lawyers on behalf of the Antwerp World Diamond Center in 2007, in order to help the industry deal with fiscal fraud accusations.
+A political agreement was reached on 3 February 2011 following the mediation of the Yves Leterme (CD&V) cabinet.
+On 4 July 2017, the head of the inquiry commission, Dirk van der Maelen (SP.A), stated his belief in an interview with Belgian newspaper Knack that the diamond sector and College of Prosecutors-General are the "fathers" of the settlement law, under the political responsibility of the CD&V. He justified this point of view by arguing that the law was drafted by two lawyers on behalf of the Antwerp World Diamond Center in 2007, in order to help the industry deal with fiscal fraud accusations.

-It has been suggested that a similar transaction law adopted in France in January 2017 could serve as an inspiration for Belgian lawmakers, because it features an Anglo-Saxon style “public interest compensation agreement” which places greater emphasis on being “reformative” for the purpose of criminal prevention via a mandatory compliance program.
+It has been suggested that a similar transaction law adopted in France in January 2017 could serve as an inspiration for Belgian lawmakers, because it features a "public interest compensation agreement" which places greater emphasis on being "reformative" for the purpose of criminal prevention via a mandatory compliance program.